react-declarative/react-declarative/docs/other/how-to-implement-uikit.md

-# Writing custom UIKit in parallel with development of the main product
+# Writing custom UIKit in parallel with the development of the main product

 > The point of `react-declarative` is to start the development process ASAP, polish the design later.
 Here's how to develop the main product and the UI kit in parallel